 Lurking beneath the surface in the abolitionist New York Tribune obituary, but becoming more explicit later on, is the pro-slavery characterization of Levi Woodbury.
 The fact that Woodbury, as a legal positivist, upheld laws that were conducive to slavery, does not help his reputation in a modern society that rejects all indicia of that evil institution.
-It is relevant that Woodbury's successor, Justice Benjamin Curtis, spent nearly the same short time on the Supreme Court and apparently adopted Woodbury's reasoning when writing his Cooley opinion,81 but nevertheless has a very high modern reputation, and has even been rated as "near great," compared to Woodbury's "average," in a major poll of legal scholars.82 The main distinction seems to be that Curtis dissented in the infamous pro-slavery opinion in Dred Scott v.
-Sandford.
+It is relevant that Woodbury's successor, Justice Benjamin Curtis, spent nearly the same short time on the Supreme Court and apparently adopted Woodbury's reasoning when writing his Cooley opinion,81 but nevertheless has a very high modern reputation, and has even been rated as "near great," compared to Woodbury's "average," in a major poll of legal scholars.82

+The main distinction seems to be that Curtis dissented in the infamous pro-slavery opinion in Dred Scott v.
+Sandford.83

 Similarly, Justices Wiley Rutledge and Abe Fortas served relatively short terms on the Court-six and four years, respectively.
 Both of these men, like Curtis, but unlike Woodbury, have been rated as "near greats" in the Blaustein and Mersky surveys.
-The key again seems to be the liberal opinions these "near greats" have authored and the high value of such in today's legal culture.
-In this regard, Professor Laura Kalman, a lawyer, historian, and self-described political and legal liberal, writes revealingly of Fortas, the subject of her own very favorable biography:
+84 The key again seems to be the liberal opinions these "near greats" have authored and the high value of such in today's legal culture.
+85 In this regard, Professor Laura Kalman, a lawyer, historian, and self-described political and legal liberal, 86 writes revealingly of Fortas, the subject of her own very favorable biography: 87

-Fortas sometimes wrote draft opinions without legal citations in them. then ordered his clerks to 'decorate' them with the appropriate legalese.
+Fortas sometimes wrote draft opinions without legal citations in them, then ordered his clerks to 'decorate' them with the appropriate legalese.
 That did not mean that Fortas knew the supporting law was there.
 It meant that he considered law indeterminate and did not care about it much at all.
 In his hands, realism licensed crude instrumentalism.
-As one of Fortas' biographers, 1 found his cavalier attitude toward the rule of law surprising.
-Since I usually liked the results he reached and since historians explain more than they diagnose, however, his approach and the Warren Court's activism posed no political or professional problems for me.88
+As one of Fortas' biographers, I found his cavalier attitude toward the rule of law surprising.
+Since I usually liked the results he reached and since historians explain more than they diagnose, however, his approach and the Warren Court's activism posed no political or professional problems for me.88 his jurisprudence has obviated the need to ignore him like Woodbury.
+Specifically, Marshall's subtle judicial method, combined with his holdings in favor of strong central government, have made him easy prey for the legal liberals.
+They have served their cause by misconstruing this early nineteenth century judge in their own twentieth-century image, as a results-oriented, big-government thinker.90 They thusly describe Marshall as a jurist motivated by belief in a strong federal government, who fashioned "his interpretation of legal rules to fit a substantive outcome that he desired," and who was primarily concerned with reaching constitutional conclusions "to suit the political ends that he cherished."91 In fact, Charles Hobson, who has served as editor of the John Marshall Papers for nearly two decades, has persuasively shown the Great Chief Justice to be a principled, although subtle, analogical legal thinker, who was not especially concerned about substantive outcomes, big government ones or otherwise.92

-Indeed, with respect to the post-1937 Court, and especially the Warren era, the liberal legal and political establishment was so enamored of judicial results that "no one cared" that the Court's use of history was at times "inept and perverted."
+Indeed, with respect to the post-1937 Court, and especially the Warren era, the liberal legal and political establishment was so enamored of judicial results that "no one cared" that the Court's use of history was at times "inept and perverted."89